devvcraze/abhigyaanreadme/README.md

 - **Access Control:**
   - Restricts access to certain activities based on the authenticated Google account.
   - Only approved accounts can access sensitive sections like substitution requests and volunteer management.

+### WhatsApp Messaging
+- **Send WhatsApp Messages:**
+  - Allows authorized users to send WhatsApp messages directly from the app.
+  - Features integration with the WhatsApp application for sending messages related to volunteer schedules.

 ### Content Management
 - **Firebase Integration:**